pabloptimista/hello-world/README.md

 ## ¡Hey everyone!
 My name is Pablo am 24 years old and writing is one of my passions.

-In this case am here to help traslating and improving text with copy, hope to be helpful in your projects, i take personal what i commit to do, *so what you need its what i need to do*.
+In this case am here to help traslating english-spanish or spanish-english, also can improve text with copy, hope to be helpful in your projects, i take personal what i commit to do, *so what you need its what i need to do*.